devk0n/DynamicsLab/README.md

 # DynamicsLab Engine

-**DynamicsLab** is a work in porgress real-time simulation tool for multibody dynamics systems.
+**DynamicsLab** is a work in progress real-time simulation tool for multibody dynamics systems.
 It is designed to help users visualize, analyze, and interact with complex system data efficiently.
 By combining powerful simulation capabilities with an intuitive interface.